Duration: 2024 – 2030

 Fig.5: Monocrystalline monolithic hybrid superconducting/germanium junction.

-Quantum computing is a major new frontier in information technology with the potential for a disruptive impact.
+| Quantum computing is a major new frontier in information technology with the potential for a disruptive impact.
 Many different materials and approaches have been explored so far, with an increasing effort on scalable implementations based on solid-state platforms.
-Among these, silicon is emerging as a promising route to quantum computing.
+Among these, silicon is emerging as a promising route to quantum computing and quantum sensing.
 Elementary silicon qubit devices made in academic research labs have already shown high-fidelity operation.
-Following these successful developments, a collaborative research action is being deployed in Grenoble with the purpose to take this technology to the next readiness level by showing that silicon-based qubits can be realized within an industry-standard CMOS platform.
+Following these successful developments, a collaborative research action is being deployed in Grenoble with the purpose to take this technology to the next readiness level by showing that silicon-based qubits can be realized within an industry-standard platform.
 In doing so we want to establish the true potential of silicon-based qubits in terms of scalability and manufacturability.
 In particular we tend to explore the following points: |

 Array of spin qubits in a CMOS device |